shancarter/ucb-dataviz-fall-2013/classes/maps-intro/index.md

   <img src="brewer.png">

-15. Let's get a vector of 5 colors on the yellow-orange-red scale ("YlOrRd").
+15. ColorBrewer gives a color vector for any of these palettes for any number of colors.
+Here's how to use it to get a vector of 5 colors on the yellow-orange-red scale ("YlOrRd").

     ```r
     colors <- brewer.pal(5,"YlOrRd")